 - 1/2 cup butter (one stick)

-- Bake for about 30 to 35 minutes or until a toothpick inserted in the center comes out clean.
-Allow to cool in the pan for 10 minutes; remove from pans to wire racks.
-Cool completely.
+Bake for about 30 to 35 minutes or until a toothpick inserted in the center comes out clean.

-Dissolve the cocoa powder in the hot water.
+Stir the cocoa powder and hot water together.
 In a double- boiler (or in the microwave) melt the chocolate chips, just until smooth.
 Add the cocoa mixture to the melted chocolate chips and stir well to combine.
-Allow the chocolate to cool before adding the whipped cream in the next step.
+Allow to cool to room temperature.

-In a separate bowl, beat the heavy cream and sugar until stiff peaks form.
-Add the whipped cream mixture and fold in with a spatula until well combined. refrigerate until ready to use.
+In a separate large bowl, beat the cream and sugar until very stiff peaks form.
+Add the chocolate mixture and fold in with a spatula until well combined.
+Refrigerate until ready to use, up to 5 days.

 In a medium saucepan, add milk, cocoa, and butter.
 Bring to a boil.
 Remove from heat.

 Add powdered sugar and mix with electric beaters to get rid of any lumps.
-Allow to cool for about 10 minutes.
-Pour over the cake very slowly, gently spreading it along the sides of the cake as you go.
+Allow to cool for 15-20 minutes, stirring occasionally.

 Have you tried this recipe?!